 Get them here: Canada, USA (almond flour cookies)

-I first discovered these vegan and gluten-free cookies at Costco, but you can now buy on Amazon as well.
+I first discovered these vegan and gluten-free cookies at Costco, but you can now buy on Amazon.
 Since that moment, they’ve made an appearance in our cupboard a few times.
 Why?
 Well, they are the perfect size for small children (and someone like me who just needs a few nibbles).
-Two cookies come with 2 grams of protein, 1 gram of fibre and 6 grams of sugar (higher than I would like but way better than any Oreo)!
+Two cookies come with 1 gram of protein, 1 gram of fibre and 6 grams of sugar (way better than any Oreo)!
 What I could do without is the individual wrapping for each cookie, but I’m sure it’s beneficial for packing snacks and lunches to go.

 GMO-Free Popcorn